jeherve/jp-minileven-featured/readme.txt

 = 1.3 =
 * Do not add Featured Images on tablets
+* Add a new option to display featured images on Post pages as well

 = 1.2 =
 * Simplify coding style, props @evansolomon